Seberang Perai City Council: History

+From 1976, the Seberang Perai Municipal Council was one of the only two local governments in Penang, alongside the then Penang Island Municipal Council.
+Seberang Perai was granted city status in 2019.

 List of mayors

 Organisation

 The City Council is headed by the Mayor, who is assisted by a City Secretary and 24 councillors.
 The Mayor's term lasts for two years, while each of the 24 councillors is appointed for a one-year term by the Penang state government.

 21 of the councillors are selected by the component parties of the ruling Pakatan Harapan coalition.
-Of these, nine are appointed by the Democratic Action Party (DAP), eight by the People's Justice Party (PKR), and two each from the National Trust Party (Amanah) and Malaysian United Indigenous Party (Bersatu).
-Penang-based non-governmental organisations (NGOs) are allocated the remaining three councillor positions to allow for the participation in policy-making by Penang's civil societies.
+Of these, ten are appointed by the Democratic Action Party (DAP), nine by the People's Justice Party (PKR), and two each from the National Trust Party (Amanah) and United Malays National Organisation (UMNO).
+Penang-based non-governmental organisations (NGOs) are allocated the remaining one councillor positions to allow for the participation in policy-making by Penang's civil societies.

-The current mayor of the Seberang Perai City Council is Azhar Arshad, who assumed office in 2022.
-At the time of writing, the position of the City Secretary is held by Rosnani Mahmod.
+The current mayor of the Seberang Perai City Council is Hj Baderul Amin Abdul Hamid, who assumed office in 2024.

 Councillors

-As of January 2025, the councillors of the Seberang Perai City Council are as listed below:
+As of January 2025, the councillors of the Seberang Perai City Council are as listed below.